Jakub-Konkol/Porchlight/README.md

 Acknowledgements
 ----------------

+This material is based upon work supported in part by Rutgers, The State University of New Jersey, and the National Science Foundation Award 1751683.

-This software has been developed by [Jakub Konkol](https://jakubkonkol.com/) of the Dr. Tsilomelekis group at Rutgers, the State University of New Jersey.
+This software has been developed by [Jakub Konkol](https://jakubkonkol.com/) of the [Dr. Tsilomelekis](https://www.gtsilomelekis.com/) group at Rutgers, the State University of New Jersey.
 [Come see our research!](https://www.gtsilomelekis.com/)